MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-AzureKeyVault-credential.md

 ## Limitations

 - Currently, this feature is available only for desktop flow connections.
-- Creating credentials in the new designer isn't available yet.
-- You can't edit the selected environment variables in an existing credential.
+- You can't edit the selected username and secret in an existing credential.
 If you want to change the value of username and password, you need to either update the environment variables or the Azure Key Vault secret.
-- Update of connections using credentials is asynchronous.
-It can take up to one minute for the desktop flow connection to use the new credentials after the secret is updated.

 ## Update a secret (password rotation) - Deprecated

 > [!NOTE]
-> This section is now deprecated.
-All the connections using Credentials are now retrieving secrets during the flow execution.
+> This section is now deprecated for desktop flow connections.
+Desktop flow connections using Credentials are now retrieving secrets during the flow execution.
 It is not necessary anymore to create this custom flow to update the connections.
 > The connections using Credentials created before April 2024 should be updated to benefit of the automatic update.

 ### Prerequisites for updating a secret (password rotation)